Analysts’ Views: Lattice Semicond (LSCC)

 For Lattice Semicond (NASDAQ:LSCC) out of the analyst recommendations 1 analysts recommend stock a Buy, 1 rate the stock Outperform, 2 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Lattice Semicond (NASDAQ:LSCC) has a market capitalization of $1.09 Billion and its number of outstanding shares are 126.46 Million.
-During previous trade 2 Million shares of Lattice Semicond (NASDAQ:LSCC) exchanged hands whereas on average almost 1.32 Million shares has been traded.
+Shares of Lattice Semicond (NASDAQ:LSCC) has a market capitalization of $993.9 Million and its number of outstanding shares are 127.75 Million.
+During previous trade 1.01 Million shares of Lattice Semicond (NASDAQ:LSCC) exchanged hands whereas on average almost 1.4 Million shares has been traded.